paretl/home_infrastructure/README.md

 - *server1*: 4 CPUs, 4 GB RAM, 500GB HDD
 - *server2*: 2 CPUs, 4 GB RAM, 500GB HDD

+I installed 2 Debian Desktop on it to simplify the configuration for the first setup.

+## Access

+I use the domain *louisparet.co* for my web applications.
+But I don't own this domain and I'll never want it.

+I've configured my laptop to point this domain (and its subdomains) to my public IP address.
+It permits to access to my applications only from my laptop even if I'm not at home.
+For this configuration I use *dnsmasq* with *NetworkManager* and I disabled *systemd-resolved*.

 ## Infrastructure

 ### Server 1